Feline arterial thromboembolism: Symptoms, clinical diagnosis and laboratory findings

 Listening to the heart (auscultation) usually reveals heart murmurs, an irregular heartbeat, palpitations, extrasystoles and a "gallop rhythm" - a sequence of heart sounds reminiscent of a galloping horse.
 Up to two-thirds of FATE patients are in congestive heart failure, in which the heart no longer pumps enough blood to the body.
-Atrial fibrillation detectable by ECG is an additional risk factor.
+Atrial fibrillation, detectable by ECG, is an additional risk factor.
 Aortic thrombus can often be visualized directly by sonography, and angiography or electromyography may also be performed if necessary.
 Echocardiography can be used to visualize thrombi and their precursors in the heart and to assess the functional status of the heart.
 Loss of pulse at the femoral artery can also be detected by doppler sonography, although the pulse is still detectable sonographically if the vessel is incompletely occluded.
 Infrared thermography can be used to objectify temperature differences between the forelimbs and hindlimbs.
-The sensitivity of this method is between 80 and 90 %, the specificity is 100 %.
+The sensitivity of this method is between 80 and 90%, the specificity is 100%.
 A thromboembolism of the lung often remains undetected; in this case, a chest radiograph can provide initial indications, and a definite diagnosis can be made by means of CT scan or scintigraphy of the lung.
 If a stroke is suspected, magnetic resonance imaging is indicated.

-The activities of the enzymes creatine kinase (CK) and aspartate aminotransferase (AST) are elevated due to the death of muscle cells in the blood.
+Activity of the enzymes creatine kinase (CK) and aspartate aminotransferase (AST) is elevated, due to the death of muscle cells in the blood.
 If cardiac disease is present, which is often the case, brain natriuretic peptide is above the reference range.
-The "kidney values" (creatinine, urea, SDMA) may also be elevated due to the shock-induced reduced renal function (prerenal azotemia).
-However, all laboratory values are not specific for arterial thromboembolism and play only a minor role in confirming the diagnosis.
-Determination of blood glucose or lactate concentration in the body compared with that in the paralyzed limb may be helpful.
-Determination of thyroxine (T4) concentration in the blood is useful for detecting hyperthyroidism; hyperthyroidism was not previously known in 1.7% of cats with thromboembolism.
+Kidney values (creatinine, urea, SDMA) may also be elevated due to the shock-induced reduced renal function (prerenal azotemia).
+However, no laboratory values are specific to arterial thromboembolism and they play only a minor role in confirming the diagnosis.
+Determination of blood glucose or lactate concentration in the rest of the body, compared with that in the paralyzed limb, may be helpful.
+Determination of thyroxine (T4) concentration in the blood is useful for detecting hyperthyroidism; in 1.7% of cats with thromboembolism, hyperthyroidism had not been previously diagnosed.

 Diagnosis and differential diagnosis

-In most cases, the diagnosis can already be made in the most common location (aortic thrombosis) based on the previous report and clinical signs (peracute posthand paralysis without trauma).
-Existing cardiac disease provides further clues, but cardiac disease is already known in only about 15% of cats with thromboembolism.
+In cases involving the most common localization (aortic thrombosis), diagnosis can be made based on patient history and clinical symptoms (peracute hindlimb paralysis without trauma).
+Existing cardiac disease may provides further clues, but cardiac disease is already diagnosed in only about 15% of cats with thromboembolism.